-- 2.33 The main stages in neighbourhood planning are set out below: - Step 1: Designating the neighbourhood area and, if appropriate, neighbourhood forum - Step 2: Preparing a draft neighbourhood plan or Order - Step 3: Pre-submission publicity and consultation - Step 4: Submission of a neighbourhood plan or Order proposal to a local planning authority - Step 5: Independent Examination - Step 6: Community Referendum - Step 7: Bringing the neighbourhood plan or Order into force - 2.34 The Town and Country Planning Act 1990 (as amended) places a statutory responsibility on the Council as local planning authority to assist communities in its area in the preparation of neighbourhood plans and orders.
-The Council is also expected to assist in the management of the examination and referendum stages of neighbourhood planning, where applicable. - 2.35 The principle of neighbourhood planning is that it should primarily be led and shaped by the local community.
+2.32 The main stages in neighbourhood planning are set out below:

+- Step 1: Designating the neighbourhood area and, if appropriate, neighbourhood forum - Step 2: Preparing a draft neighbourhood plan or Order - Step 3: Pre-submission publicity and consultation - Step 4: Submission of a neighbourhood plan or Order proposal to a local planning authority - Step 5: Independent Examination - Step 6: Community Referendum - Step 7: Bringing the neighbourhood plan or Order into force - 2.33 The Town and Country Planning Act 1990 (as amended) places a statutory responsibility on the Council as local planning authority to assist communities in its area in the preparation of neighbourhood plans and orders.
+The Council is also expected to assist in the management of the examination and referendum stages of neighbourhood planning, where applicable. - 2.34 The principle of neighbourhood planning is that it should primarily be led and shaped by the local community.
 For this reason, the Council does not directly oversee or manage the neighbourhood planning process.
 Instead, the Council will support neighbourhood planning in the following ways: - Providing advice and guidance to relevant bodies, as necessary.
-This includes aiding in understanding the procedural and regulatory requirements of neighbourhood planning. - Directing relevant bodies towards information and resources relevant to neighbourhood planning, and any organisations or funding sources which may be able to offer direct or indirect assistance, This includes the Essex County Council Neighbourhood Planning Guide (2019) or any successor document which signposts relevant County Council services and information sources for groups preparing Neighbourhood Plans. - Attending meetings on occasion to provide updates on local, regional and national plan-making, and highlighting the potential implications on neighbourhood planning. - Making relevant information and evidence available to the relevant body for their consideration and aiding in its interpretation.
+This includes aiding in understanding the procedural and regulatory requirements of neighbourhood planning. - Directing relevant bodies towards information and resources relevant to neighbourhood planning, and any organisations or funding sources which may be able to offer direct or indirect assistance. - Attending meetings on occasion to provide updates on local, regional and national plan-making, and highlighting the potential implications on neighbourhood planning. - Making relevant information and evidence available to the relevant body for their consideration, and aiding in its interpretation. - Reviewing documents and drafts and offering feedback, including on potential issues around accordance with the local development plan and national planning policy. - Fulfilling the Council's obligations to consult, as set out in the Neighbourhood Planning Regulations 2012, as amended; and